Kitchen Extension: Natural Light and Storage

 Storage

-The clever features built into both the island bench and the full-height storage on the walls are hidden within seamless timber cabinetry to give a streamlined, contemporary look.
+The features built into the island bench and the full-height storage are hidden within seamless timber cabinetry.
+This gives a streamlined, contemporary look.

-The placement of the breakfast bar allows for comfortable circulation within the kitchen as well as in front of the bench.
+The placement of the breakfast bar allows for comfortable circulation within the kitchen and bench.
 The bench itself seats five.

 Natural Light